Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 I can see that when I get only one result filtered out but still have e.g. three Journals available to pick from.
 This may be intended?

-### Record view - Results

-The name of the result displayed takes the whole free text the depositor puts in.
-There may be a good reason why the title is a longer sentence but we should display perhaps only the first 100 characters of it?

 ### Searching for a particular expression